KeflerExe/DFA-To-Regular-Grammar-C-/README.md

 Line 3: PLC startup status.

-1.Next there will be a line for each of the states.
+Next there will be a line for each of the states.
 Each line will contain the following numbers, separated from each other by white spaces:

-  -State identification number.
+  •State identification number.
 The states of the automaton will be represented through natural numbers.
 The numbering of the states will correspond to the first numbers starting at 0.

-  -A 1 if it is an acceptance state and a 0 otherwise.
+  • A 1 if it is an acceptance state and a 0 otherwise.

   • Number of transitions that the state has.

   • Next, for each of the transitions, and using spaces in white as separators, the following information will be detailed:

-  &nbsp;◦ Input symbol necessary for the transition to occur.
+  ◦ Input symbol necessary for the transition to occur.
 I'll stop- present the empty string (not consuming input symbol) will be used the character &

-  &nbsp;◦ Destination state of the transition.
+  • Destination state of the transition.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>